Markov chains revisited: Discrete-time chains II: the long-term behaviour

 We then turn our attention to the long-term behaviour of the chain's statistics and focus on the question `does the time-varying law converge and to what?'.
-Here, we require the notion of a \emph{periodic chain} (Section~\ref{sec:periodicity}): one for which the possibility of return to at least one positive recurrent state is a periodic phenomenon (e.g., the chain may return to the state after an even number of steps but not an odd number).
+Here, we require the notion of a \emph{periodic chain} (Section~\ref{sec:periodicity}): one for which the possibility of return to at least one positive recurrent state is a periodic phenomenon (e.g.\ the chain may return to the state after an even number of steps but not an odd number).
 We then settle the question in Section~\ref{sec:ensembleaved}: if the chain is periodic, the time-varying law does not converge but oscillates instead.
-Otherwise, the time-varying law converges to the convex combination of the ergodic distributions where the weight awarded to each ergodic distribution is the probability that the chain ever enters the closed communicating class associated with that distribution.
+Otherwise, the time-varying law converges to a convex combination of the ergodic distributions, where the weight awarded to each distribution is the probability that the chain ever enters the closed communicating class associated with it.
 This marks the end of our treatment on the basics of the long-term behaviour of discrete-time chains.
-In my experience, the material presented throughout Sections~\ref{sec:dtdef}--\ref{sec:ensembleaved} forms a good base camp of sorts from which other more advanced or specialised summits of Markov chain theory can be approached (at least in the countable state space case).
+In my experience, the material presented throughout Sections~\ref{sec:dtdef}--\ref{sec:ensembleaved} forms a good base camp of sorts from which one can approach other more advanced or specialised summits of Markov chain theory.